 By the way…

-…if you are a complete beginner and want to learn about hacking from scratch then you must read this guide that I wrote for the complete beginners: ethical hacking for beginners.
-This comprehensive article will teach you all the jargon that you need to know to get started in the world of hacking.
+…if you are a complete beginner and want to learn about hacking from scratch then you must read this guide that I have written for the complete beginners: ethical hacking for beginners.
+This comprehensive article which will teach you all the jargon that you need to know to get started in the world of hacking.

 Go have a look at it and come back after reading it.
 I’m sure you are going to like it.